dolphin-emu/dolphin/Readme.md

 * `Resources`: icons that are theme-agnostic
 * `Wii`: default Wii NAND contents

+## Packaging and udev
+In the Data folder there is a udev rule file for official GameCube controller adapters.
+Package maintainers can use that file in their packages for Dolphin.
+Users compiling Dolphin on Linux can also just copy the file to their udev rules folder.

 ## User Folder Structure
 A number of user writeable directories are created for caching purposes or for allowing the user to edit their contents.
 On OS X and Linux these folders are